 This means on days when markets are down, we’re more likely to be buying shares rather than selling them.

 We offer a range of funds, professionally managed by our in-house, award-winning Fund Managers.
 As our funds have a range of risk ratings, there's something to suit your capacity for risk.

-When you invest with Wesleyan, you're getting service from the Investment Team of the Year at the Insurance Asset Risk Awards 2020.
+When you invest with Wesleyan, you're getting service from a team that won Responsible Investor of the Year at the Insurance Asset Risk Awards 2022.